echosprint/TabularTransformer/docs/embedding.md

 - **Categorical**: `Categorical` columns represent discrete categories (e.g., 'gender', 'color')

-This classification is based on the semantic meaning of the columns rather than their stored data types and is determined by your understanding of the data at your discretion.
+This classification is based on the semantic meaning of the columns rather than their stored data types and is determined by your understanding of the data.

 ## Calculating Feature Vocabulary